phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 }
 ```

-We use a `u8` since it's a built-in type and there ain't a `u2` built-in.
-Since it will act as an intermeditary value, it's ok.
+We use a `u8` since it's a built-in type and there isn't a `u2` built-in.
+Since it will act as an intermediary value, it's ok.

-Back to this example
+Back to this example:

 ```txt
     0 1 2 3 4 5 6